sarthak255/Desktop-Virtual-Assistant-jarvis/Guide.md

 ## Task Scheduling
 JARVIS can create and edit schedules for performing tasks.
 Use voice commands or the command line to add, edit, and clear tasks.

+## Program Creation
+JARVIS can create starter code for various platforms (Android, Windows, Linux, Mac) and languages (Java, Kotlin, C#, C, Python, Swift).
+Use the `create program` command and specify the platform, language, and project name.